akselipaukkeri/premier-league-etl/README.md

 **Example `.env` file**

-Create a `.env` file in the root directory of the project with the following content:
+Create a `.env` file in the root directory of the project with the following content (replace API_KEY):

 ```plaintext
 API_KEY=your_api_key